publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII–A/ptA/m__us_usc_t42_s290aa.md

  __Alcohol and Drug Abuse and Mental Health Reports by the Secretary__

     [Pub.
-L. 98–24, § 3][/us/pl/98/24/s3], Apr.
+L. 98–24][/us/pl/98/24], § 3, Apr.
 26, 1983, [97 Stat.
 182][/us/stat/97/182], directed Secretary of Health and Human Services to submit to Congress, on or before Jan.
 15, 1984, a report describing the extent to which Federal and State programs, departments, and agencies are concerned and are dealing effectively with problems of alcohol abuse and alcoholism, problems of drug abuse, and mental illness.

  __Transfer of Balances in Working Capital Fund, Narcotic Hospitals, to Surplus Fund__

 [Act July 8, 1947, ch.
-210][/us/act/1947-07-08/ch210], title II, § 201, [61 Stat.
+210, title II][/us/act/1947-07-08/ch210/tII], § 201, [61 Stat.
 269][/us/stat/61/269], provided:

 > “That as of June 30, 1947, and the end of each fiscal year thereafter any balances in the ‘Working capital fund, narcotic hospitals,’ in excess of $150,000 shall be transferred to the surplus fund of the Treasury.”